-Negotiating with the Private Equity Buyer: Suggestions for the Owner of the Selling BusinessAdded by Hawley Troxell in Articles & Publications, Banking Law, Business Law on February 28, 2014
+Negotiating with the Private Equity Buyer: Suggestions for the Owner of the Selling BusinessAdded by Hawley Troxell in Articles & Blogs, Banking Law, Business Law on February 28, 2014

 A business owner usually has all or most of the owner’s wealth tied to the business.
 At some point the owner will want to turn the wealth into cash.
 One willing and increasingly common source of cash is investors who like the business’s prospects and want to profit from the growth.
 These buyers may form various types of buying groups, which for convenience can be labeled private equity (PE).
 PE tends to have relatively common approaches to buying and operating a business, and business owners who understand the PE approach will increase their success in selling to PE.